-We’ve heard a lot about “universal healthcare” over the last few years, with discussion on key points ranging from “Medicare for All” to a single-payer system.
-Universal healthcare would do away with private health insurance and replace it with a government-run healthcare service, providing “free” healthcare to every citizen, albeit taxes would likely go up for middle- and upper-class Americans.
+We’ve heard a lot about “universal healthcare” pros and cons over the last few years, with discussion on key points ranging from “Medicare for All” to a single-payer system.
+Universal healthcare would do away with private health insurance and replace it with a government-run healthcare service, providing “free” access to medical services to every citizen, albeit taxes would likely go up for middle- and upper-class Americans.
 From politics to think pieces and the medical community, this hot-button issue has supporters and dissenters on all sides.

 For Universal Healthcare